UP TO 60% OFF BLACK FRIDAY SALE!

 Best Radiator Fuel Type

-Once you know which room your radiator is going to live in you can start your radiator search.
+Once you know which room your radiator is going to live in, you can start your radiator search.
 One thing you’ll notice when you look at each radiator is its fuel type.
-Radiators work by electricity, but central heating radiators use water which is heated via the central heating system.
-However, there are also dual fuel radiators which use both.
-The best electric radiators usually feature dual fuel so you can use them in summer.
+Radiators work with electricity, but central heating radiators use water, which is heated via the central heating system.
+However, there are also dual fuel radiators that use both.
+The best electric radiators usually feature dual fuel functionality, so you can use them in the summer.
 This means that you can use them for tasks like heating and drying towels without having to switch on the central heating.

 Some radiators used to be oil filled.
 Modern radiators don’t use the same sort of oil as past examples and instead contain a special gel inside.

-Generally speaking, the larger the radiator the higher the BTU rating will be although this typically only applies to each individual radiator; whereby you can choose from a variety of sizes in that model.
-Therefore the best radiators for heat output are large radiators.
-You can choose from between large vertical radiators and large horizontal radiators depending on your preference or room layout, but if you aren’t looking for a large radiator then which type is the best radiators for heat in general?
+Generally speaking, the larger the radiator, the higher the BTU rating will be, although this typically only applies to each individual radiator; whereby you can choose from a variety of sizes in that model.
+Therefore, the best radiators for heat output are large radiators.
+You can choose between large vertical radiators and large horizontal radiators depending on your preference or room layout, but if you aren’t looking for a large radiator, then which type is the best for heat in general?

-The styles of radiator which generally output the best heat are:
+The styles of radiators that generally output the best heat are:

 ● Column radiators